-In collaboration with a faculty mentor, a student will develop and propose a research project related to the faculty mentor's research expertise.
 All students must form a thesis or dissertation committee comprised of their mentor and two additional faculty members for MA thesis and 4 additional faculty for dissertation committee (see below and graduate handbook for more detail on committee composition).
 That committee must approve of the student's research plan in a formal proposal meeting conducted prior to data collection.
 If a student is using an existing dataset for their project, a formal proposal meeting must be conducted before the student proceeds with data analysis.
 The proposal committee must also approve of the student's completed thesis or dissertation at a formal defense meeting.
 The research and scientific method coursework in the graduate program are designed to help the student formulate a research proposal, analyze the data collected, and write up the research manuscript.
 Dissertations are expected to be generated with a greater level of independence than an MA thesis and are expected to make a contribution to the scientific literature (i.e., the project is a novel investigation that can reasonably be expected to be published).

 The proposal document should include a Title page, Abstract, Introduction, Method, Data Analysis Plan, References, and any additional elements an individual faculty member may require (e.g., appendices with survey measures).
 In general, this document should: (a) review foundational research relevant to the student's research question and (b) thoroughly explain the study's design and method so that committee members can provide critical feedback intended to strengthen the study.
 Proposal length will vary depending on the topic and methodology, but the body of the proposal would typically comprise up to 30 double-spaced pages (in consultation with the committee chair; excluding Title page, abstract, references, and appendices).
+This document must be written fully by the student.
+Students are prohibited from incorporating generative AI text writing, as it is not the student's work.
+Chairs are required by the UCCS Graduate School to run theses and dissertations through plagiarism-detection software and sign off for the department that there is nothing coming close to resembling plagiarism.
+Thus, as students are writing they must ensure it is all their own work.
+Putting forth someone else's work as one's own is, of course, a serious academic misconduct issue that could come with disciplinary consequences, as well as potential postponement or cancellation of a proposal presentation or final defense.
+Even short of that, if there are passages that overlap closely enough, the student may have to go back and re-write sections, and the chair would have to recheck the document to ensure it passes through plagiarism-detection cleanly.
+This would be unwelcome for all parties, and it could impede a student from meeting UCCS graduation deadline requirements.